“I like that place where drawing leaves some empty spaces that allow you to fill them in with your imagination.”

 “I come from a family that I consider to be a whole bunch of really Kickass Canadians,” says Sam.
 “I think I can attribute any kind of creativity in life to the wonderful people that I was really lucky to grow up with.
 They really span an array of disciplines.”

 His mother, Pat Dumas-Hudecki, “is an incredible painter and just a great spark.”
 His father, John Hudecki, is a writer and songwriter, with hundreds of songs to his name, and was also a theatre director and producer.
 Their passions and pursuits made storytelling a big part of Sam’s upbringing.
 “I saw a lot of films as a kid,” he says.
 “We watched a lot of classics.
 And that’s where drawing and writing and thinking imaginatively came into the picture.”

 Languages were another fascination, thanks to his father’s poetry and the family’s magnetic pull toward reading.
-“They’re one of the ways we communicate,” says Sam.
+“They’re one of the ways we communicate,” he says.
 “I’m intrigued by how we exist as humans and how language shapes our experience.”

 French in particular has been important for him to speak and understand.
 As his mother’s tongue, Sam is committed to preserving his French language skills “as best I can, while living outside of Quebec.”